joegoldbeck/move-modulate/README.md

 To set up an instance, a moves developer account is required (https://dev.moves-app.com)
 * Redirect URI should be http://YOURAPPURL/authmoves/callback
+* Environment variable MOVES_REDIRECT should be set to this same URI
 * Environment variable MOVES_SECRET should be set to the client secret
 * Environment variable MOVES_CLIENT should be set to the client id